rubenfm77/SQL-SERVER-ADVANCED-ANALYTICS/README.md

 GROUP BY ORDER_DATE
 ORDER BY ORDER_DATE
 ```
 4. Some companies want to monitor daily sales for budgeting, but in general we aggregate at month or year level with date functions.
-Note that we need to use the date function in group and order by to get the correct results:
+Note that we need to use the date function in group and order by to get the correct results.
+We cab see that sales in 2014 are really low compared with previous years.
 ```sql
 SELECT
 YEAR(ORDER_DATE) AS ORDER_YEAR,